How to Decide Between Being a Web Designer vs. Web Developer in 3 Easy Steps

 Web Designer or Web Developer?
 An Introduction

-A web designer might sound ideal to you: you get to create beautiful things for the Internet, and channel all your creative juices into typography pairings, color schemes, building wireframes, and giving website designs that certain je ne sais quois using your Adobe Photoshop and Adobe Illustrator skills.
+A web designer might sound ideal to you: you get to create beautiful things for the Internet, and channel all your creative juices into typography pairings, color schemes, building wireframes, and giving website designs that certain je ne sais quoi using your Adobe Photoshop and Adobe Illustrator skills.

 Whether you ultimately choose design or development, our career paths include a course in HTML and CSS, which includes HTML projects and CSS for beginners.
 Once you’ve gotten your feet wet, it can be way easier to decide which direction — web design or web development — is a better choice for you.